This page has information about:

 Tier 4 Student Visas are a separate ID card containing your photograph and immigration details.
 The card is called a BRP (Biometric Residence Permit).
 You will need to show the BRP with your passport at immigration, and bring it to enrol at the Academy.

 If you apply for a Tier 4 Student visa outside the UK, you will be given a validity vignette which allows you to travel to the UK, the vignette is valid for a 30-day period based on the travel details you include with your visa application.
-After you arrive in the UK, you have ten days to collect your Biometric Residence Permit (BRP) from the Post Office branch which is designated by UKVI.
+After you arrive in the UK, you must collect your BRP from the Post Office branch which is designated by UKVI in your visa letter; you must collect it within ten days of your arrival in the UK, or before the expiry date on the validity vignette, whichever is the later date.
 The Post Office will be near the postcode you included in your visa application.

 Your visa should be granted for the following periods: